A topic from the subject of Inorganic Chemistry in Chemistry.

 Data Analysis

-The data from a crystal structure experiment can be used to determine the unit cell, the Bravais lattice, and the atomic positions within the unit cell.
-This information can then be used to calculate the crystal's physical properties.
+Data from crystal structure experiments are used to determine the unit cell parameters (lattice constants and angles), the Bravais lattice, and the atomic positions within the unit cell.
+This information allows for the calculation of various crystal properties, such as density and interatomic distances.

 Applications